Geodesic incompleteness of some popular regular black holes: Geodesic Incompleteness of Hayward's black hole

+The plots of $\dot{r}^2$ and $V$ are shown in Fig. \ref{pic1}.
 A probe particle with energy $e < 1$ can not overcome the potential barrier and will bounce back consistently with the causality structure of the spacetime.
 Indeed, $g_{tt} < 0$ for $r \sim 0$.
 On the the other hand, for $e > 1$, $\dot{r}^2 \sim e^2-1$ when $r\rightarrow0$.
-Integrating equation (\ref{propertime}) for the case of the Hayward's metric, we find that a probe particle can reach the point $r=0$ in a finite amount of proper time.
-Therefore, massive particles can cross the region $ - L \leqslant r \leqslant 0$ in finite proper time, and the point $r = - L$ turns out to be a singularity of the Hayward's metric.
+Integrating equation (\ref{propertime}) for the case of the Hayward metric, we find that a probe particle can reach the point $r=0$ in a finite amount of proper time.
+Moreover, in the Appendix we have shown that the geodesics should be analytically extended to the region with negative values of $r$ because the antipodal extension is not analytic.
+Therefore, massive particles can reach the region $ - L \leqslant r \leqslant 0$ in finite proper time, and the point $r = - L$ turns out to be a singularity of the Hayward metric.
 Indeed, the spacetime structure of the Hayward metric near $r = - L$ is very similar to the Schwarzschild one near $r=0$.
 In particular, $\dot{r}\sim (r+L)^{-1}$ for $r\rightarrow - L$, and after integrating (\ref{propertime}) in the radial coordinate $r$ starting from a general initial position, the proper time to reach $r = - L$ turns out to be finite.
 Therefore, the geodesics will end in $-L$ in finite proper time and the extended Hayward spacetime is geodetically incomplete.

-We here implemented the unique spacetime continuation to negative values of $r$ consistently with the request that $f(r)$ is a $C^\infty$ function.